 Once you are instrument rated, you will improve in workload management.

 The tasks in a VFR flight compared to an IFR flight is negligible.
-Once you have taken an IFR flight and passed your rating, flying VFR will have become a lot more straightforward for private pilots.
+Once you have taken an IFR flight and passed your rating, flying VFR will become much more straightforward for private pilots.

-Become a better and safer pilot in all kinds of flights.
+Become a better and safer pilot on all kinds of flights.